 MOD ATU/35A22/1

-RESOLUTION 83 (Hammamet, 2016)
+RESOLUTION 83 (Rev. New Delhi, 2024)

 Evaluation of the implementation of resolutions of the World Telecommunication Standardization Assembly

-(Hammamet, 2016)
+(Hammamet, 2016; New Delhi ,2024)

-The World Telecommunication Standardization Assembly (Hammamet, 2016),
+The World Telecommunication Standardization Assembly (New Delhi, 2024),

+recalling

+a) relevant provisions of the International Telecommunication Union Constitution and Convention, such as Nos 115, 191, 194, 197;

+b) Resolution 1 (Rev. Geneva, 2022), “Rules of procedure of the ITU telecommunications Standardization Sector”,

 recognizing

-a) that the resolutions adopted by this assembly contain many instructions to the Telecommunication Standardization Advisory Group (TSAG) and the Telecommunication Standardization Bureau, and invitations to Member States, Sector Members, Associates and academia;
+a) that the resolutions adopted by this assembly contain many instructions to the Telecommunication Standardization Advisory Group (TSAG), the Telecommunication Standardization Bureau, and Study Groups and invitations to Member States, Sector Members, Associates and academia;

-b) the sovereignty of Member States in the implementation of resolutions,
+b) the sovereignty of Member States in the implementation of resolutions;

+c) the involvement of the Regional Telecommunications Organizations in the WTSA preparatory process;

+d) the role of the Regional Telecommunications Organizations RTOs in facilitating the implementations of WTSA resolutions;

+e) the Telecommunication Standardization Bureau has established agreements with many International Standards Development Organizations in order to minimize the risk of divergent and competitive approaches to standardization, avoid duplication efforts and avoid confusion among users;

+f) that the collaboration between ITU-T on one hand and ISO and IEC on the other is on the basis of overall win and mutual benefits to best serve international standardization efforts,

 noting

-a) that it is in the common interest of the ITU Telecommunication Standardization Sector (ITU-T) membership that resolutions of the World Telecommunication Standardization Assembly (WTSA):
+a) that it is in the common interest of the ITU Telecommunication Standardization Sector (ITU-T) membership that outcomes of the World Telecommunication Standardization Assembly (WTSA):

 i) be known, recognized and applied by all;

 ii) be implemented to promote the development of telecommunications and for bridging the digital divide, taking into consideration the concerns of developing countries1;

+iii) be reviewed, if needed, with a view of their possible revision, replacement or suppression,

 b) that Article 13 of the ITU Convention provides that WTSA may assign specific matters within its competence to TSAG,